Solo for Sliding Trombone

 Another complex combination is used on p.
 184, line 4: a non-vibrato B♭3 is combined with ‘spit valve open’ and ‘without bell in jar’.
 Lang was quite pragmatic about this combination: ‘One way to approach this is that there are too many sounds in the piece to give a full performance that lasts less than an hour or more.
 Therefore omitting some sounds is standard, as well as Cage-approved.
 Another way to interpret this is to place the bell on the non-playing side of the slide and hold the spit valve open simultaneously while anchoring the mouthpiece to the embouchure.
 Tricky, but manageable!’.
 A similar approach is suggested by Chilton (2007, 40).

 While isolating each technique in the Solos enables a better understanding of the range and detail of techniques Cage used, the real character of each part is revealed in the ways various ways that these techniques are combined.
 Often one technique may affect another, make another inaudible, or combine with others to create unpredictable and unstable sounds.
 Performers must constantly navigate the range of options available to them in these cases and make choices as to what, and how, to prioritise in the execution of each sound.
-Digby discusses and demonstrates his approach to different combinations of techniques here: (link to video: 12:40).
+Digby discusses and demonstrates his approach to different combinations of techniques in interview.

 With thanks to William Lang for sharing with the research team his experiences of performing the Solo for Sliding Trombone.

 James Gregory Chilton, Non-intentional Performance Practice in John Cage’s Solo for Sliding Trombone (unpublished DMA thesis, University of British Columbia, 2007)

 Stuart Dempster, The Modern Trombone: A Definition of its Idioms (Berkeley and Los Angeles, CA: University of California Press, 1979)

 Tom Everett, ‘An Interview with Frank Rehak’, International Trombone Association Journal, vol. 15, no. 2 (Spring, 1987), 36–45